Customise Consent Preferences

 • Shrubs – wait to prune spring-flowering shrubs until after they bloom.

-• Roses – remove damaged canes.
-Then fertilize and apply mulch for protection.
+• Roses – remove damaged canes, then fertilize and re- apply mulch for protection.

 Kitchen Garden

-• Plant more cold hardy vegetables, such as lettuce, cabbage, collards, onion sets, brussels sprouts, broccoli, carrots, spinach, kale, mustard greens, radishes, turnips, peas, asparagus, and beets.
+• Plant cold hardy vegetables as soon as soil can be worked, when temperatures are more toward 400 F regularly.
+Consider crops such as lettuce, cabbage, collards, onion sets, brussels sprouts, broccoli, carrots, spinach, kale, mustard greens, radishes, turnips, peas, asparagus, and beets. https://www.pubs.ext.vt.edu/content/dam/pubs_ext_vt_edu/426/426-422/SPES-249.pdf

 • Plant Irish potatoes now!
 Plant 3 inches deep.